Tabletop RPG advice for little dragons

 Wizard

-Wizards lack the metamagic feature that Sorcerers have, but they have a few good things going for them as Blasters.
-They’re tied with Sorcerers for having the most blasting spell options (26 out of 32), and can still do a lot of solid damage with their blasting spells.
-Unlike Sorcerers, Wizards have many spell options and can fit into roles besides Blaster.
-Wizards prepare their spells, meaning they can learn a high number of spells and switch them out upon long rest, allowing them to be a Blaster, but slip into other roles based on what’s needed.
+Wizards lack the metamagic feature that Sorcerers have, but have some good things going for them as Blasters.
+They’re tied with Sorcerers for the number of blasting spell options (26 out of 32) and can do solid damage with their blasting spells.
+Unlike Sorcerers, Wizards have many spell options and can easily fit into roles besides Blaster.
+Wizards prepare their spells, meaning they can switch them out upon long rest, allowing them to be a Blaster but slip into other roles based on what’s needed.
 As a Wizard, you won’t have the useful metamagic features that make Sorcerers great Blasters, but there’s more room for versatility.
 Note that the School of Evocation subclass does offer some great features to a dedicated Blaster.

 Spell Options: 5